earthbucks/chatvim.nvim/README.md

 You must install node.js v22+.

-You must also set `XAI_API_KEY` environment variable to your xAI API key.
+You must also set at least one API key:
+- Set `XAI_API_KEY` environment variable to your xAI API key.
+- Set `OPENAI_API_KEY` environment variable to your OpenAI API key.

 Then, install with LazyVim: